This Canadian group wants to stop genocides before they happen

 While hate speech is one concern, misinformation is another – and Tuckwood said the two often go hand-in-hand.

-He saw this firsthand while in Kenya shortly after severe violence between ethnic groups in the Tana River District left 52 people dead.
+He saw this firsthand while in Kenya shortly after severe violence between ethnic groups in the Tana River District left more than 100 people dead.
 Asking around about what had led to the clashes, Tuckwood said he heard much of the conflict was based on rumours about child abductions, water supply poisonings and rival communities planning attacks.

 "Most people had no way of knowing if these things were true or not," he said.